Customs classification can be challenging. Try your luck with our guided classification challenge and compare your results with the official solution

 That mixture is then poured into a mould, which is lined with the polyester ‘gel-coat’, and the polyester resin is finally cured.

 Step 2: Build your argument, grounded in law

-Start with an HS section (the Roman Numbers).
+Start with a section.
 Which one does this product fall into?

 Look at the GIR/GRIs and think about which ones could apply in this case?
-1 & 6 is a given, any others?
+1 & 6 is a given, but what about 3?

 Get your support tools ready.
-Have you got the Section and chapter notes handy?
+Have you got the Section & Chapter notes handy?
 Have you got access to the national explanatory notes of your country?
 What about the WCO classification explanatory notes?
 What about BTI?
 Case Law?